ZhouXH-git/VCNN-nonlocal-constitutive-model/scalar-transport/README.md

 * 4. Run get-training-data.py  (to get the final training data based on the raw data)
 * 5. Run Training-VCNN.ipynb  (to train the neural network using the training data)

+Remember:
+Change all the paths in the code to your own paths!

 ```sh
 wmake myTFoam